kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 Figure 14-8.
-Subordinate list after being populated by Ajax C H A P T E R  15
+Subordinate list after being populated by Ajax

-  

-319
-Java in the Database
+# 15. Java in the Database

 Java plays an important role in the application development space today.
 It has become increasingly popular over the years, because it is cross-platform, powerful, and easy to learn.
 Although Java